csgillespie/efficientR/main.md

 ### The feather file format

-Feather was developed as collaboration between R and Python developers to create a fast, light and language agnostic format for storing data frames.
+Feather was developed as a collaboration between R and Python developers to create a fast, light and language agnostic format for storing data frames.
 The code chunk below shows how it can be used to save and then re-load the `df_co2` dataset loaded previously in both R and Python:

 ```r